 Angels Belong in Heaven

-It's another Lakso filler job, recycling yet another endangered-Angel chestnut-- the hit man-spurred "one of us is due to be killed and we don't know when, why, or whom" plot the Spelling machinery had been dusting off every other year for at least two decades by then.
+It's another Lakso filler job, recycling yet another endangered-solo Angel chestnut-- the "one of us is due to be killed and we don't know when, why, or whom" plot the Spelling machinery had been dusting off every other year for at least two decades.
 Not to give away the end, but I never understood the whole 'revenge against the cop who busted you' thing, it's not like it's a betrayal or something.
 You hunt down the guy who betrayed your team, the rat, not the guys on the other team.
 That's why you shake hands at the end, to remind yourself it's not personal.
+What do you do in Little League, hunt down the other team after the game and kill their families?
 Reprisal against cops who arrested you fair and square is like hunting down the enemy soldiers who killed your father in a big WW2 battle.
+It's just not done, Ed.
+Betrayal warrants revenge, not straightforward opposition.

 Pros- Soap regular Tracy Brooks Swope is visiting Kelly; her hometown pal doesn't understand why she needs to move to a hotel.
 Nice detail with some lesbian rivalry implied between Tracy and Sabrina.

-Cons- They Angels are smart about navigating their cop friends' assets to get info, but are very dumb in seeing if they're being followed by every well-dressed middle-aged goomba capable of renting a red town car.
+Cons- They Angels are smart about navigating their cop friends' assets to get info on their hitman, but are very dumb in seeing if they're being followed by some well-dressed middle-aged goomba in a rented red town car.

 Angels in the Stretch

-It's the old swapping the thoroughbred winner named Perdition and its lame identical twin at the race track gambit, as seen in the Thin Man, Charlie Chan, and god knows where else.
-Sabrina poses as a feminist trainer, a little moronic this time around, dropping tons of hints that she's no dumb jockey.
+It's the old swapping the thoroughbred winner with its lame identical twin at the race track gambit, as seen in the Thin Man, Charlie Chan, Philo Vance, and god knows where else.
+Sabrina poses as a feminist trainer.
+She's a little moronic this time around, dropping tons of hints that she's no dumb jockey.
+No sireee.

-Pros: Character actor Al Hopson is old Fred, a hotel manager who gives them the lowdown; Kris looks awesome in cowboy duds.
-She's clearly going to do well in a few years doing duets with Waylon Jennings.
+Pros: Character actor Al Hopson is old Fred, a hotel manager who gives them the lowdown; Ladd looks awesome in cowboy duds.
+She's clearly going to do well in a few years performing duets with Waylon Jennings.

-Cons: Sabrina is pretty stupid to confide in John David Carson (Empire of the Ants), rockin' a terrible Irish accent as the corrupt jockey; there's not too many people around by the track --just a handful --ever.
+Cons: Sabrina is pretty stupid to confide in John David Carson (Empire of the Ants), rockin' a terrible Irish accent as the corrupt jockey; there's not too many people around by the track - I mean even for Spelling-Goldberg Productions, there's just no one around.
 You'd think there was only one horse, and only one jockey and one gambler in the whole damn world.
 Even some stock footage might have helped.

 Angels on Vacation